onecommons/unfurl/docs/tosca.rst

 Service Template
 ^^^^^^^^^^^^^^^^^

 A TOSCA service template contains all the information needed to deploy the service it describes.
-In Unfurl, a service template can be a stand-alone YAML file that is included in the `ensemble.yaml` configuration file or embedded directly in that file as a child of the `service_template` element.
+In Unfurl, a service template can be a stand-alone YAML file that is included in the `ensemble.yaml` configuration file or embedded directly in that file as a child of the :tosca_spec:`Service templates<DEFN_ELEMENT_SERVICE_TEMPLATE>` element.

 A service template has the following sections: